 Patient Outreach Methods and Retention Strategies

-In addition to patient enrollment, retention of the patients in the clinical trials is equally important for the success of the research study.
+In addition to clinical trial recruitment, patient retention in the clinical trials is equally important for the success of the research study.
 Presently, a number of players offer different patient retention services, such as study-branded gifts and reminders, education and support materials, reimbursement programs, transportation programs, patient engagement websites, patient reconnect programs and mobile applications.

-The availability of various digital data generation and management platforms has contributed significantly to the advancement of patient recruitment and retention domain.
+The availability of various digital data generation and management platforms has contributed significantly to the advancement of clinical trial recruitment and retention domain.
 However, very few companies have the required expertise and resources to carry out effective patient enrolment and engagement in the clinical studies.
 In addition, clinical trials evaluating orphan drugs and personalized therapies require a specialized pool of eligible patients, having a specific and potentially rare, genetic / phenotypic / indication-related profile, which is a major challenge for drug developers.
-As a result, outsourcing the patient recruitment operations to contract service providers has gained popularity as an operational model.
+As a result, the patient recruitment services market has gained popularity as an operational model.